 Next, using in-house intermediaries can lead to faster liquidations.
-On average, liquidations by treated servicers are 1.7 months faster relative to placebo servicers.
-This analysis relies on a comparison between treated and placebo servicers in the post period only as I do not have preperiod data for time to liquidation.
-Together, the 14% lower sale price reported in Table 6 and the faster time to liquidation implies a monthly discount rate of 8%, suggesting the price discounts appear too steep.
+Table A6 in the appendix shows that treated servicers have faster liquidations (1.7 months) relative to placebo servicers, conditional on loan controls, time trends, and MSA fixed effects.
+Together, the 15% lower sale price reported in Table 5 and the faster time to liquidation implies a monthly discount rate of 9%, suggesting the price discounts appear too steep.
+This analysis relies on a comparison between treated and placebo servicers in the post period only as I do not have pre-period data for time to liquidation (calculated as the number of months between delinquency and liquidation).